cychhun/cychhun.github.io/_portfolio/hanna-benchmark.md

 url: https://github.com/dig-team/hanna-benchmark-asg
 ---

 HANNA is a large annotated dataset of Human-ANnotated NArratives for ASG evaluation.

-It was introduced in the paper "*Of Human Criteria and Automatic Metrics*: A Benchmark of the Evaluation of Story Generation" accepted in COLING 2022.
+It was introduced in our paper "*Of Human Criteria and Automatic Metrics*: A Benchmark of the Evaluation of Story Generation", accepted in COLING 2022.

-The repository is accessible [here](https://github.com/dig-team/hanna-benchmark-asg).
+The GitHub repository is accessible [here](https://github.com/dig-team/hanna-benchmark-asg).